rhiever/eos-old/README.md

-This is aBeeDa Swarm Evolution project.
+This is Evolution of Swarming project.

 Copyright 2012 Randal S. Olson, Arend Hintze.